MikeRussellMcK/PTAnalysis/Markdown and Output/PT_Analysis.md

   </tr>
   <tr>
    <td align="left"> 130e </td>
    <td align="left"> PT acts as a sorting out mechanism (p.
 201).
-The demand for PT increased because of the mismatch between curriculum reform (based on competencies) and high-stakes exams (based on facts). </td>
+The demand for PT increased because of the mismatch between curriculum reform (based on competencies) and high-stakes exams (based on facts).
+Authors defined region of study as Mediterranean. </td>
    <td align="left"> Iveta </td>
   </tr>
   <tr>